multitracks-com/xamurai/Xamurai/.Docs/Dojo.md

 ## Instructions﻿

-Implement a collection view for a collection of cars (see some of the Experiments pages)
+Implement a collection view for a collection of cars (see some of the Experiments pages).
+The layout should preferably look like the FlexLayoutPage example, but swiping behavior similar to a Carousel Page where you swipe 2 columns at a time, or like the CollectionView GridLayout example where it snaps into place.

 - Use the /Challenges/PagedCollectionPage.xaml for your implementation
 - Implement carousel paging for a 2-column page, but where each element stacks like in the FlexLayoutPage example